The Home Of Outdoor Living

 Many chalky soils are shallow, lying over a layer of chalk or limestone.
-They are also free-draining and relatively infertile, although some are deeper.
+They are also alkaline, free-draining and relatively infertile.
 If they also contain a good proportion of clay, they can be water-retentive and contain more nutrients.

 Getting the most from it